 We hope this article will help you while training your exhibition stand staff.
 These tips will not only train the attendees about what it is like working in a booth but will also help them understand the stall layout for exhibition events.

 Tip of the Day: On the day of the actual event, before the event starts, the staff can do a quick check off if they know everything and ask each other questions that the attendees might ask.
-This will help them get into the trade show headspace.
+This will help them get into the expo headspace.